 - Create and track exhibitors’ booth locations, checklists, contract details, and special requests

-A study by ASAE Research Foundation found that 88 percent of members who had volunteered reported that they were somewhat (31 percent) or very (57 percent) satisfied with their volunteer experience.
+ASAE found that 88% of members who had volunteered reported they were somewhat (31%) or very (57%) satisfied with their volunteer experience.
 They liked the opportunity to contribute and to create networks through volunteering.
-However, 31 percent of non-volunteers hadn’t volunteered simply because no one had asked them.
+However, 31% of non-volunteers hadn’t volunteered simply because no one had asked them.

 This points to an opportunity to deliver more satisfying member experiences by getting more members to volunteer.
 And with the right tools, you can.

-For example, NetForum includes membership engagement scoring functionality that helps you identify trends so you can engage more effectively with specific groups of members.
-For instance, it can help you watch for patterns of engagement among groups of members and then send them targeted and personalized communications to get them involved with specific volunteer opportunities that align with their interests and preferences.
+When you choose to leverage membership engagement scoring functionality called A-Score you can identify valuable trends to engage more effectively with specific groups of members.
+For instance, NetForum A-Score™ can help you identify patterns of engagement among groups of member volunteers and then send them targeted and personalized communications to get them involved with specific volunteer opportunities that align with their interests and preferences.

-Your members will appreciate being given opportunity to serve in ways that interest them most.
+Your member volunteers will appreciate being given the opportunity to serve in ways that interest them most.

-It’s a good practice to ask your volunteers to provide you with feedback throughout the year.
-But also consider sending a short annual survey and/or asking for feedback in phone calls with volunteers.
-This approach helps to reinforce the idea that you appreciate your volunteers’ work for your organization and are listening to them so that you can make their experience with your organization even better.
+It’s good practice to ask your volunteers to provide feedback throughout the year.
+Also consider sending a short annual survey or asking for feedback in phone calls with your volunteers.
+This approach helps to reinforce the idea that you appreciate your volunteers’ work for your organization and are listening to them to make their experience with your organization even better.

-7. Make thanking volunteers easier on your association’s staff.
+7. Make thanking volunteers easier on your staff

 - Spread out emails, notes, and phone calls throughout each week in between meetings and daily tasks.